drand/drand/docs/SECURITY.md

 consequences when that is not the case.

 **Determinism of the chain**: The chain is deterministic with respect to a fresh DKG phase.
-It means, if a trust party gathered a threshold of private shares, it could generate any beacon of the chain.
+This means that if an actor collects over a threshold of private shares, it can generate all future chain beacons.
 When a resharing occurs, the individual shares of each drand node change but the chain remains the same as well.
 If the same set of nodes perform a new fresh DKG, it will create a new chain from scratch.